 \subsection{Fluxes within observed energy bands}

-Table~\ref{tab:landscape} summaries the X-ray flux ratios between the lightcone emission (in the selected subregions) and the targets (both within $R_{\mathrm{200c}}$ of the target) within four different observed energy bands, including a full soft X-ray band in $\SIrange{0.1}{2}{keV}$, a narrower band in $\SIrange{0.4}{0.85}{keV}$ (as presented in Figs.~\ref{fig:spectra_galaxy}, \ref{fig:spectra_group} and \ref{fig:spectra_cluster}), and two narrow bands one around the strongest line (a resonance line with a centroid rest-frame energy of $\SI{0.574}{keV}$) in the \ion{\ce{O}}{\romannumeral7} triplet and one around \ion{\ce{O}}{\romannumeral8} of the target sources.
-For the emission lines, the line centroid was identified by \textsc{specutils} \citep{2022zndo...5911360E} and the flux was calculated using a line-width of $\SI{4}{eV}$.
-As can be seen, despite the situation varying case by case, the overall lightcone emission in $\SIrange{0.1}{2}{keV}$ (as presented in the very last row in the table) can reach $\SIrange{10}{30}{\percent}$ of the target flux level, already indicating a nonnegligible contribution from the line-of-sight hot gas to the total emission.
-While the situation is more severe for the energy band of $\SIrange{0.4}{0.85}{keV}$ (as presented in the second-to-last row in the table).
-In the three cases that were used as the target sources in this study, the lightcone emission (as from intervening emitters alone) within this energy range can reach $\SIrange{30}{80}{\percent}$, $\SIrange{30}{200}{\percent}$ and $\SIrange{20}{40}{\percent}$ the fluxes of the target galaxy, group, and cluster, respectively.
-In particular, the lightcone emission takes the lowest fraction in the case of cluster, this is simply because the target cluster has much stronger X-ray emission within this energy range.
-For narrow-band fluxes measured around the \ion{\ce{O}}{\romannumeral7} and \ion{\ce{O}}{\romannumeral8} lines of the target sources (presented in the third- and fourth-to-last rows of the table), the lightcone contamination can reach $\sim \SI{20}{\percent}$ in a few cases.
-However, in most cases, the fluxes in these oxygen lines from the targets are significantly higher than the intervening emission by at least one order of magnitude, suggesting that these oxygen line emissions (as measured within narrow bands) are better tracers of the hot gas emission from the target sources, in comparison to that measured in wider energy bands.
+In Table~\ref{tab:landscape}, we summarize the X-ray flux ratios between the light-cone emission (in the selected subregions) and the targets (both within $R_{\mathrm{200c}}$ of the target) within four different observed energy bands, including a full soft X-ray band in $\SIrange{0.1}{2}{keV}$, a narrower band in $\SIrange{0.4}{0.85}{keV}$ (as presented in Figs.~\ref{fig:spectra_galaxy}, \ref{fig:spectra_group} and \ref{fig:spectra_cluster}), and two narrow bands one around the strongest line (a resonance line with a centroid rest-frame energy of $\SI{0.574}{keV}$) in the \ion{\ce{O}}{\romannumeral7} triplet and one around \ion{\ce{O}}{\romannumeral8} of the target sources.
+For the emission lines, the line centroid was identified by \textsc{specutils} \citep{2022zndo...5911360E} and the flux was calculated using a line width of $\SI{4}{eV}$.
+As can be seen, despite the situation varying case by case, the overall light-cone emission in $\SIrange{0.1}{2}{keV}$ (as presented in the very last row in the table) can reach $\SIrange{10}{30}{\percent}$ of the target flux level, already indicating a non-negligible contribution from the line-of-sight hot gas to the total emission.
+The situation is more severe for the energy band of $\SIrange{0.4}{0.85}{keV}$ (as presented in the second-to-last row in the table).
+In the three cases that were used as the target sources in this study, the light-cone emission (as from intervening emitters alone) within this energy range can reach $\SIrange{30}{80}{\percent}$, $\SIrange{30}{200}{\percent}$, and $\SIrange{20}{40}{\percent}$ of the fluxes of the target galaxy, group, and cluster, respectively.
+In particular, the light-cone emission takes the lowest fraction in the case of cluster; this is simply because the target cluster has much stronger X-ray emission within this energy range.
+For narrow-band fluxes measured around the \ion{\ce{O}}{\romannumeral7} and \ion{\ce{O}}{\romannumeral8} lines of the target sources (presented in the third- and fourth-to-last rows of the table), the light-cone contamination can reach $\sim \SI{20}{\percent}$ in a few cases.
+However, in most cases, the fluxes in these oxygen lines from the targets are significantly higher than the intervening emission by at least one order of magnitude, suggesting that these oxygen line emissions (as measured within narrow bands) are better tracers of the hot-gas emission from the target sources, in comparison to that measured in wider energy bands.